notus-sh/documents/01 - Documents réutilisables/Écrire pour le web/en-writing-for-web.md

   Instead of saying "an excessive number" of words say "too many".
 Rather than saying "I’ll get in contact with your co-worker", say "I’ll call him".
 - **Connect verbs to their counterpart**.
   For example "I went, despite the rain, to do some shopping in town" requires more effort from the reader than "Despite the rain, I went to do some shopping in town".
-- **Write as if it will be read out loud**.
+- **Write as directly as possible**.
-  Instead of saying "this information will be utilized in determining the target audience" say "this information will determine the target audience".
+  Instead of saying "this information will be utilized in identification of the target audience" say "this information will identify the target audience".
 - **Avoid subordinate clauses, interjections, sentences in brackets, the semi-colon and the colon** where they are being used as a means to provide additional information or a pause for breath in a sentence that is too long.

 #### Be clear